neondatabase/website/content/docs/data-types/array.md

 **Expanding an array into rows**

 We can use the `unnest` function to expand an array into rows.
-For example, to get the number of Laptops sold in each quarter, we can use the query:
+For example, to get the number of laptops sold in each quarter, we can use the query:

 ```sql
 SELECT name, unnest(units_sold) AS units_sold